 - bleeding or leakage of clear fluid from the nose or ears.

 - bulging of the soft spot on the head.

 - a serious wound.

-How long should you keep a toddler awake after hitting their head?
+How long should you keep baby awake after hitting head?

 You’ll need to hold it next to the bruise for about 20 minutes.
 It’s common for babies to hit their head while exploring, and they’re usually back to their normal selves soon.
 However, keep an eye on your baby over the next 24 hours and if you’re still worried, phone your doctor for advice.